Trinidad and Tobago Defence Force: Fleet

-Between 2001 and 2016 the Trinidad and Tobago Coast Guard fleet included TTS Nelson, an Island-class patrol vessel purchased from the Royal Navy.
+Between 2001 and 2016, the Trinidad and Tobago Coast Guard fleet included TTS Nelson, an Island-class patrol vessel purchased from the Royal Navy.

 In April 2007, the Coast Guard contracted for three offshore patrol vessels from VT Shipbuilding (later BAE Systems Surface Ships) in Portsmouth, England.
 Construction of the Port of Spain-class corvettes Port of Spain, Scarborough and San Fernando suffered significant delays and, in September 2010, though substantially complete, the Government of Trinidad and Tobago cancelled the order.
 The Brazilian Navy acquired all three ships as their Amazonas-class corvettes.

-On 29 April 2015 the Ministry of National Security placed orders with the Dutch company Damen Shipbuilders for four 51 m 28 kn coastal patrol vessels, two 54 m fast utility boats and six 11 m 53 kn interceptors.
+On 29 April 2015, the Ministry of National Security placed orders with the Dutch company Damen Shipbuilders for four 51 m 28 kn coastal patrol vessels, two 54 m fast utility boats and six 11 m 53 kn interceptors.

 In August 2018, the government contracted with Austal to build two Cape-class patrol boats at Henderson, Western Australia, scheduled for delivery in mid-2020.
-The two vessels, Port of Spain and Scarborough were delivered to the TTCG in May 2021.
+The two vessels, Port of Spain and Scarborough, were delivered to the TTCG in May 2021.

 Air Guard

 The Air Wing of the Trinidad and Tobago Defence force was formed on 15 February 1966, and was initially part of the Trinidad and Tobago Coast Guard and was called the Air Wing of the Coast Guard or the Air Wing.
 In 1977, it was separated as its own entity.
 In 2005 it was renamed the Trinidad & Tobago Air Guard (TTAG).
 Its bases are at Piarco International Airport, Crown Point International Airport, and the Heliport at Chaguaramas.
 Its purposes are to protect and patrol Trinidad and Tobago's airspace, and is also used for transport, search and rescue, and liaison.
-The current commander of the Air Guard is Group Captain Kester Weekes.
-He has taken command of the unit in 2019, succeeding Air Commodore Daryl Daniel upon his promotion to Chief of Defence Staff in March 2019.
+The current commander of the Air Guard is Group Captain Kemba Hannays, who took over from Kester Weekes, in a promotion and appointment ceremony on July 10, 2023.
+Group Captain Weekes took command of the unit in 2019, succeeding then-Air Commodore Daryl Daniel upon his promotion to Chief of Defence Staff in March 2019.